Lord0fBytes/BattlePy/README.md

 I will be building a CLI -> GUI based BattleShip game in Python.

+## Update 5/19/2018a:
+ * Started adding *tkinter* elements to the gameboard class
+ * Tested drawing grid and using hover frames

 ## Update 5/18/2018b:
  * Seperated the classes into seperate files
  * imported the classes directly